Eren121/ns3-roce/simulation/doc/manual/source/documentation.rst

 * Documentation for any ``Trace`` sources defined by the class.
 * The memory footprint for each class.

-Doxygen operates by scaning the source code, looking for specially marked comments.
+Doxygen operates by scanning the source code, looking for specially marked comments.
 It also creates a cross reference, indicating *where* each file, class, method, and variable is used.